-The Strategic Corridor Planning Team evaluates system and corridor needs for state-maintained roadways.
+The Strategic Corridor Planning Team evaluates system and corridor needs for state-maintained and some local-maintained roadways.
 They enhance and continue to update scoring processes for prioritizing projects considered for inclusion in the Six-Year Highway Plan using SHIFT (Strategic Highway Investment Formula for Tomorrow).
 The Team also conducts technical project studies.
-These range from large statewide studies to Data Needs Analysis (DNA) studies to perform the baseline levels of planning to develop a conceptual and draft purpose and need statement, identify major environmental issues including environmental justice, and initiate engagement with local officials, agency coordination, and conduct appropriate levels of public involvement.
+These range from large statewide studies to Data Needs Analysis (DNA) studies which perform the baseline levels of planning to develop a conceptual and draft purpose and need statement, identify major environmental issues including environmental justice, and initiate engagement with local officials, agency coordination, and conduct appropriate levels of public involvement.
 The Team identifies and evaluates improvement concepts, generates project cost estimates, and recommends phasing priorities where appropriate.
 Meaningful long-range planning and visioning of corridors of regional and statewide significance is a priority through the recently completed Statewide Corridor and Statewide Long-Range Transportation Plans and the ongoing Statewide Interstate/Parkway Plan.
 Complete Streets, Roads, and Highways are also an important component in the SHIFT process and consideration in the study process.
 The team oversees outsourced activities and works with the Highway District Offices (HDOs), Metropolitan Planning Organizations (MPOs), and Area Development Districts (ADDs) as needed to complete necessary tasks.
-Through analysis of data, sustainable, and fundable projects will be identified.
+Through analysis of data, sustainable and fundable projects will be identified.

-- Continue to develop and update policy and procedures for evaluating transportation needs. - Conduct corridor, system, small urban area, district- and state-wide connectivity and accessibility, data needs analyses (DNA), and other studies. - Oversee outsourced activities and respond to inquiries about corridor planning issues. - Identify, evaluate, and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Continue to refine evaluation measures as an element of SHIFT 2026 to score and prioritize sponsored projects from HDOs, MPOs, and ADDs for programming in the Governor's Recommended Highway Plan. - Initiate and oversee a small proposal-based program to assist communities in creating a vision and action plan to transform a small area, considering desired changes to land use and a supporting transportation system. - Participate on interdisciplinary project teams to support effective project scoping activities.
+- Continue to develop and update policy and procedures for evaluating transportation needs. - Conduct corridor, system, small urban area, district- and state-wide connectivity and accessibility, data needs analyses (DNA), and other studies. - Oversee outsourced activities and respond to inquiries about corridor planning issues. - Identify, evaluate, and prioritize corridor, system, and small urban area needs through data analysis and public involvement. - Continue to refine evaluation measures as an element of SHIFT 2026 to score and prioritize sponsored projects from HDOs, MPOs, and ADDs for programming in the Governor's Recommended Highway Plan.
+Encourage Legislative Outreach Programs for District SHIFT-priority projects. - Oversee a small proposal-based program to assist communities in creating a vision and action plan to transform a small area, considering desired changes to land use and a supporting transportation system. - Participate on interdisciplinary project teams to support effective project scoping activities through Preliminary Line & Grade (PL&G). - Contribute to and/or chair various research Study Advisory Committees (SACs). - Participate on national and international committees, including for AASHTO, TRB, and PIARC.